How to Check DirectX Version in Windows 11

 Prerequisites

 Before you begin, make sure your system is connected to the internet.
 You should also update your graphics card driver to the latest version from your manufacturer.
-You don’t need special permissions to check the version, but installing updates might require administrator rights.
+Checking the version doesn’t require special permissions, but installing updates might need administrator rights.

 How to find your DirectX version